aparo/pyes/docs/guide/reference/modules/discovery/zen.rst

 The zen discovery is the built in discovery module for elasticsearch and the default.
 It provides both multicast and unicast discovery as well being easily extended to support cloud environments.

-The zen discovery is integrated with other modules, for example, all communication between nodes is done using the :doc:`transport <./../transport.html>`  module.
+The zen discovery is integrated with other modules, for example, all communication between nodes is done using the :ref:`transport <es-guide-reference-modules-transport>`  module.